ember-learn/cli-guides/guides/basic-use/assets-and-dependencies.md

 There are two ways to switch from the default package manager, `npm`.
-Either include an option when the app is created, like `ember new --yarn` or `ember new --pnpm`, or run `yarn install` or `pnpm install` to generate the package manager's asosciated lockfile file.
+Either include an option when the app is created, like `ember new --yarn` or `ember new --pnpm`, or run `yarn install` or `pnpm install` to generate the package manager's associated lockfile file.
 Ember will detect the lockfile and start using it instead for any `ember install some-addon-name` commands.
 Don't forget to delete the `package-lock.json` file if the app